shidi1985/academic-kickstart/content/post/2022-IEEETIE_Blockchain_DRL/index.md

   focal_point = "Smart"

 +++
 Our paper "A blockchain-enabled demand management and control framework driven by deep reinforcement learning" is accepted by IEEE Trans.
 Industrial Electronics.
-This paper presents a framework leveraging Internet-of-Things and AI to manage an massive amount of distributed controllable resources.
+This paper presents a framework leveraging Internet-of-Things and AI to manage a massive amount of distributed controllable resources.
 This framework is implemented using a consortium open-source blockchain platform, Hyperledger Fabric, and validated with real-world data.
 We are also working on a pilot project demonstrating this software in real-world power systems.